mrowdy/slemgrim.github.io/_drafts/http2-push-in-detail.md

 ---

 When you first implement server push you have to check if it works.
-Unfortunately there isn't something like a dedicated "pushed resource" sign in your dev tools.
+Unfortunately there isn't something like a dedicated "pushed resources" button in your dev-tools.
-But if you go to the timing tab of a resource you'll see that it has almost no <abbr title="Time to first byte">TTFB</abbr>:
+If you go to the timing tab in chrome dev-tools of a resource you'll see that it has almost no <abbr title="Time to first byte">TTFB</abbr> and the download time is way lower (altough 'Content Download' sounds misleading here).

 ![dev tools timing with push][push-example-push]